soumyabrata09/Cryptography-Reference-App/readme.md

 After running the application goto
 > `http://localhost:8080/swagger-ui.html`

+_**Actuator Shutdown endpoint has been turned off and in the place a custom shutdown endpoint has been provided for a graceful shutdown hook**_
+> curl -X POST localhost:8080/v1/shutdown

 _TODO_
- - [x] Create a Generic SLF4J logger which can be inject to gereric bean generator and can be used across the project
+ - [x] Create a Generic SLF4J logger which can be inject to generic bean generator and can be used across the project
  - [x] Implement Swagger
+ - [x] A custom starter can be referred from jfrog artifactory directly
  - [ ] Onboard the application to Jenkins
  - [ ] Dockerized this application
- - [ ] Provide an endpoint for a graceful shutdown
+ - [x] Provide an endpoint for a graceful shutdown
  - [ ] Enable Prometheus Monitoring

 [Guidance to write well formatted readme file](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)